EdDataScienceEES/tutorial-jackegriffin/index.md

 # You can even add multiple columns to the'by' argument.
 penguins_dt[, .(mean_bodymass=mean(body_mass_g)), by=.(sex, species)]
 ```
-Super, now you should feel more confident on how to use data.table to further you data manipulation expertise.
+Great!
+Now that you're more confident with using `data.table` for data manipulation, it's time to take a short break.
+Grab a cup of tea (or your beverage of choice) and **relax** for a moment.

-For now, take a breather, grab a cup of tea or drink of your choice before we change the subject a tad and look at how we can use `purrr` to build efficient workflows
+Afterward, we'll shift gears a bit and explore how to use `purrr` to build more efficient workflows in `R`. `purrr` is a powerful package that can help you streamline your code and perform operations more effectively, especially when working with lists and functions.
+Let's dive into that soon!

 ---
 ### 3. Efficient workflows with `purrr`